QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 "After that, we who are still alive and are left will be caught up [harpazo] together with them in the clouds to meet the Lord in the air." — 1 Thessalonians 4:17

-The fight is about Timing.
+The fight is about when it happens.

-2.4 The Parousia (The Arrival)
+2.4 The Parousia (Christ's coming)

 The Greek word for the "Coming" of Christ is Parousia.
 It implies a royal arrival or presence.